PrasanthKT/Benchmarking_Genome_Assembly_Tools_for_Short_read_Sequencing/README.md

 prefetch SRR1770413
 fastq-dump --split-files SRR1770413.sra
 ```
 2. Quality Control: FASTQC was used to assess the quality of the paired-end reads.
+The fastqc results are located in the ```FASTQC``` directory.
  ```
 fastqc SRR1770413_1.fastq -o Fastqc_results/
 fastqc SRR1770413_2.fastq -o Fastqc_results/
 ```
-3. Genome Assembly: Genome assembly was performed using multiple tools (Velvet, SPAdes, SOAPdenovo, ALLPATHS-LG, ABYSS) across a range of k-mer sizes (21-127).
+3. Genome Assembly: Genome assembly was performed using multiple tools (Velvet, SPAdes, SOAPdenovo,ABYSS) across a range of k-mer sizes (21-127).
+The following commands are used for genome assembly with individual k-mers.
+However, multiple k-mer assemblies can be executed simultaneously on the HPC.
+The job scripts located in the ```Job_Scripts``` directory allow you to run assemblies for all desired k-mers at once.

 Velvet:
 ```